 Crooked teeth, a "buck tooth" overbite, and other related problems can have a big impact upon a person's self esteem, but many effective orthodontic treatments exist to address these concerns.
 The treatment process for correcting dental issues of misalignment include various forms of braces or even surgery, with the best treatment plans fixing aesthetic problems as well as preventing more serious dental disorders.

 Last updated: February 18, 2022

 A beautiful set of perfectly straight and pearly white teeth may often be displayed when a celebrity flashes a big, high voltage smile for the cameras, but that doesn't mean the individual was born with such a fabulous smile.
 Nor does it mean that everyday individuals can't obtain the same great grin.
-Oftentimes, baby teeth aren't replaced with straight, permanent teeth.
-Many individuals will need to undergo orthodontic care in order correct crooked teeth into alignment.
+Frequently, baby teeth aren't replaced with straight, permanent teeth.
+Many individuals will need to undergo orthodontic care to correct crooked teeth into alignment.

 An underbite, on the other hand, is exactly as it sounds - the direct opposite tooth positioning as an overbite.
 When a person has an underbite, their lower jaw tends to stick out farther than their upper jaw, causing their bottom teeth to overlap atop their upper front teeth.